Last updated: February 12, 2020

 About the Product

-Perfect for induction cooking, it features ‘impact-bonded technology’ that gives top-quality results.
+It features ‘impact-bonded technology’ that gives top-quality results.
 Simply explained, aluminium has been added between layers of commercial grade stainless steel on the base.
 This acts as an efficient heat conductor and gives the cookware the ability to distribute heat evenly.
 To the cook, it means no hot spots and even cooking.

 A lot of thought has gone into this cookware design.

 Suitable for induction cooking but can also be used on a variety of other cooktops, such as gas stoves, infrared, ceramic and glass cooktops.
 This makes it incredibly versatile and a good addition to any home cook’s kitchen.
 You don’t need to change your cookware if you change your cooktop in the future.
 Our cooksets usually serve us for many years so spending a little more on the initial investment is well worthwhile.

 The type of cooking surface means the pans are easy to clean.
 Even cooking with acidic foods doesn’t negatively impact the surface.